LouWii/ErgoMax/FIRMWARE.md

 ## Split independent

 This one is a bit more easy to configure, as there's no specific configuration for it (apart from the usual keyboard matrix).
 The downside is that each part needs to be flashed separately.

+### Keyboard Firmware Builder

+[kbfirmware.com](https://kbfirmware.com/) is a nice tool that makes it easy to create a firmware based on QMK.
+You just have to setup your layout, enter the settings, enter the layout and layers, enter macros and even custom code, and then the tool compiles a firmware for you, or you can even download the source files if you want to.

+I've created a file for the left side and right side so you don't have to setup everything in the tool.
+Just upload `ErgoMaxLeft/kfb-layout.json` or  `ErgoMaxRight/kfb-layout.json` and add your own customizations.